tiiiecherle/osx_install_config/README.md

 Hey to every macOS user ;)

 I am not a developer but an apple user and admin for more than 10 years.
 I realized that a clean install on every major macOS update is the best way to avoid many bugs and get rid of old, no longer needed files in the system.
 But unfortunately every install took a lot of time and I have more than one mac to admin...
-That`s why I did this project: to make clean installations on macOS as easy, individual and fast as possible.
+That`s why I started this project: to make clean installations and macOS configurations as easy, individual and fast as possible.

 Of course you can customize and run the commands and scripts on existing systems that did not lately get a clean install, too.